AlexNgan/Spooder-the-Extruder/README.md

 On print pause or manual stop, the printer will display the line number the print was aborted at.
 This will allow one to better troubleshoot or restart a particular print job.

 ## Networking Features and Monitoring: NOT YET

+I plan on adding an ESP01 ESP8266 wifi module to the Trigorilla board.
+Thingiverse [resource](https://www.thingiverse.com/thing:2798147).

 ## UI Optimization on the LCD Display: NOT YET